-2. Man starts to know about Allah by the reflection of His creation.
+2. Man starts to know about Allah through the reflection of His creation.

 3. The night and the day are examples of Allah's greatness.

-4. Allah made man more superior in knowledge than animals.
+4. Allah made man superior in knowledge to animals.

 5. The man who lives without any thought about the Hereafter is meaningless as he no longer has any aims left to live his life for.

 6. The one who believes in Allah shall also believe in the Hereafter.

 7. Hereafter is ever living, whereas this world is temporary.